 Here's how to put together a beautiful Easter buffet from start to finish in just a couple of hours.
 We break it all down for you with suggested recipes and a simple timeline to help you organize your day.
-You'll find the ingredients you need at Whole Foods Market.

 Your Easter Buffet Menu